mlupo/artwork-docs/Polaroids.rst

 NOPE Images
 -----------
 In a rare experiment with negation (instead of affirmation), the NOPE images are a set of pictures that have been taken with a thin plastic slide hidden inside the camera.
-The plastic slide has a single word printed on it, which is imprinted onto an over-exposed image.
+The plastic slide has a single word printed on it, which is imprinted onto an over-exposed image as it is being taken.

 .. image:: ./images/0243-2-NOPE.jpg
     :width: 650px